Iadvd/RetrocomputingZXSpectrum/GameExamples/RadeBlunner/README.md

 # Powered by The Mojon Twins La Churrera and also copyleft Iadvd under a CC BY-NC-SA 3.0 license.

-(A presentation in Spanish of this game is available in this link http://foro.speccy.org/viewtopic.php?f=6&t=5324)
+(A presentation in Spanish of this game is available in this link http://foro.speccy.org/viewtopic.php?f=6&t=5324) (The map of the game, just in case you get lost, is available in this link https://maps.speccy.cz/map.php?id=RadeBlunner1&sort=0&part=0&ath=)

 This folder contains the game Rade Blunner, Episode 1 in two versions: the Android TCP/IP Virtual Joystick compatible version and a normal version for those who do not have the Spectranet compatible TCP/IP Virtual Joystick.